Quantcast

 2. Garlic

 If you like to cook with fresh garlic, good for you, sis.
 Garlic has potent medicinal properties in it.
 Garlic can help to reduce your blood pressure.
 Garlic has a reputation for increasing athletic performance.
 Garlic even adds to longevity.
-Fibroids hate garlic because the antioxidants and sulfur in it fights off the kinds of free radicals that can lead to the development of uterine fibroids over time.
+Fibroids hate garlic because the antioxidants and sulfur in it fight off the kinds of free radicals that can lead to the development of uterine fibroids over time.
 Not only that but sulfur is a powerful healer and has been known to help heal scars caused by fibroids too.

 3. Flaxseeds

 Something that I sometimes take in supplement form are flaxseeds.
-Flaxseeds are good for you because they're a good source of fiber, protein and omega-3 fatty acids.
+Flaxseeds are good for you because they're a good source of fiber, protein, and omega-3 fatty acids.
 Not only that, flaxseeds can help to lower your cholesterol and blood sugar levels, plus they're great at helping you to feel fuller which can curb your appetite, so that you end up losing weight.

 What makes them great for uterine fibroid health?
 I read a study that said some of the properties in them caused hens with uterine fibroids to end up with 40 percent less of them over time, just by adding 10 percent of flaxseeds to their diet.
 To me, that's a good enough reason to at least give flaxseeds a shot.